 The ‘shore’ (a ribbon of sand that at other times of year is met with water) was a thirty second walk through trees.

 Good answer.
 We already had what we needed.
-The way I felt, momentarily healed by the embrace of life all around us, was enough*.
+The way I felt, momentarily embraced by the life around us, was enough*.

 *Lest anyone leave this post with the notion that every minute was idyllic, here are a few parting words about the ‘bathroom’.